bayuzen19/bayuzen19/README.md

 - 🌱 I'm passionate about exploring new technologies and their applications in Data Science.
 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/bayuzenahmad/)

+### Mission

+I have a mission to provide an materials learning end-to-end learning path for Data Science, Machine Learning, and Generative AI.

 ### Skills

 - **Python**: Advanced